A VIEW OF CHINESE GARDENS

-This exhibition introduces a view of Chinese gardens by showing various artistic depictions of major garden plants and scenes.
-Four plant specimens collected in China in the 19th century on loan from the Oxford Herbarium are included in the display, showing the actual forms of some of the most popular garden plants in China.
+Though climates and soil conditions vary in the vast territory of China, some plants have been favoured and cultivated in gardens all over the country, as they have particular symbolic meanings.
+These plants, such as pine, bamboo, Chinese plum, orchid and chrysanthemum, have also been common subjects of Chinese art and literature, as well as traditional motifs.
+This exhibition introduced a view of Chinese gardens, by showing various artistic depictions of major garden plants and scenes.
+Four plant specimens collected in China during the 19th century were on loan from the Oxford Herbarium, showing the actual forms of some most popular garden plants in China.